Cloverdale Traditional School Code of Conduct

 - are caring and supportive of each other, and

-- set high academic and behavioural standards for themselves.
+- set high academic and behavioral standards for themselves.

-In keeping in line with a recent B.C.
+In keeping in line with the most recent B.C.
 Ministerial Order which references Sections 7 and 8 of the Human Rights Code, our school will not discriminate in the following ways:

-- Race, Colour, Ancestry, Place of origin, Religion, Marital status, Family status, Physical or mental disability, Sex, Sexual orientation, and Age
+- Race, Color, Ancestry, Place of Origin, Religion, Marital Status, Family Status, Physical or Mental Disability, Sex, Sexual Orientation, Age, Gender Expression or Gender Identity.

 The purpose of our Code of Conduct is to: